 Simulation results

-Our simulations explored the relative forecast performance of Bayesian dynamic GAM models versus static GAMs estimated using mgcv.
+Our simulations explored the relative forecast performance of dynamic GAM (using mvgam) models versus static GAMs (using mgcv).
 Results for the DRPS comparisons suggested that mgcv models performed well when the trend was moderate and no observations were missing, providing slightly better probabilistic forecasts than the next best model, the Seasonal dynamic GAM (Figure 2).
 However, as missingness and trend strength increased, mgcv models performed substantially worse than dynamic GAMs.
 As expected, the correctly specified seasonal dynamic GAM was the best performer when the trend was moderate, while the nonseasonal dynamic GAM performed slightly better when the trend was strong (Figure 2).
 Results were more consistent when inspecting DRPS as a function of the number of series, with no comparisons favouring the mgcv models over dynamic GAMs (Figure S1).

-Figure 2: Normalised Discrete Rank Probability Score (DRPS) performance for competing models fitted to sets of simulated discrete time series, plotted as a function of missingness (proportion of observations set to NA) and trend strength.
+Figure 2: Normalised Discrete Rank Probability Score (DRPS) performance for competing models fitted to sets of simulated discrete time series and out of sample forecasts.
+Panels depict models fitted with different levels of data missingness (proportion of observations set to NA) and trend strength.
 The Seasonal GAM was fitted using R package mgcv, while the Seasonal and Nonseasonal GAMDF models were fitted using the mvgam package.
+Lower scores indicate better model performance.

 Comparisons of 90% interval coverages strongly favoured the two dynamic GAMs (Figure 3).
 While all models tended to provide intervals that were too narrow (coverage < 0.9), intervals for the two dynamic GAMs frequently included 25 – 35% more of the out of sample observations than did the mgcv intervals.
 Again, the seasonal dynamic GAM performed worse than its nonseasonal counterpart when the trend was strong, while both dynamic GAMs were comparable in the remaining comparisons (Figure 3).
 Results were similar when inspecting 90% interval coverage as a function of missingness, with the dynamic GAMs strongly outperforming the mgcv models (Figure S2).